Communist Party of Britain (Marxist–Leninist): History

 The party was formed in 1968 by Reg Birch as a Maoist, anti-revisionist breakaway from the Communist Party of Great Britain, siding with the Communist Party of China in the Sino-Soviet split.
 From 1979 onwards the CPB-ML sided with Enver Hoxha in the Sino-Albanian split.

 A small number of members split from the party in 1975, forming the Nottingham Communist Group.
 In 1976, three branches of the CPB-ML split and formed the Communist Workers Movement, initially under the leadership of Ian Williams.
 This group later joined the Revolutionary Communist League of Britain.

 In the 1980s, the CPB-ML came to support the Soviet Union again for a period, before dropping this line over Mikhail Gorbachev's reforms.
 More recently, the CPB-ML has developed a national line for Britain: "Rebuild Britain"; the party is strongly opposed to the European Union.

 The party published The Worker from 1969 until 2000, when it became Workers.

 Party members focus on work in the labour movement.

 Notable members

-Notable early members of the CPB(M-L) included writer William Ash, journalists and academics Roy Greenslade and Steve Hewlett, journalist and speechwriter Ian Williams and comedian and author Alexei Sayle.
+Notable early members of the CPB-ML included writer William Ash, journalists and academics Roy Greenslade and Steve Hewlett, engineer and trade union activist Mike Cooley, journalist and speechwriter Ian Williams and comedian and author Alexei Sayle.